Hjorthmedh/RGCmorphology/ms/intro.md

 type, which was defined as the one with the highest posterior probability.
-We also plotted the most atypical RGC of each type, which was defined as the RGC with the highest posterior probability for another type other than its genetic type. **SAY SOMETHING ABOUT WHAT THIS TELLS US?**
+We also plotted the most atypical RGC of each type, which was defined as the RGC with the highest posterior probability for another type other than its genetic type.
 # Results

-We filled, reconstructed and analyzed a total of 94 RGCs from five genetic mouse lines: CB2 (n=19), Cdh3 (n=11) , DRD4 (n=26), Hoxd10
-(n=29) and TRHR (n=9) (Table 1).
-In these mouse lines GFP is expressed in 1-2 specific types of RGCs.
+We filled, reconstructed and analyzed a total of 94 RGCs from five genetic mouse lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR (Table 1).
+In these mouse lines GFP is usually expressed in 1--2 specific types of RGCs.
 This makes it possible to reliably and selectively target the same types of RGCs in different animals.
-We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type. **Comment on Hoxd10 as multiple types here, using as first-approximation and a control to see what happens when we break this assumption**
+We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type.
+Our prior findings suggest however that Hoxd10 may label 3--4 RGC types.
+In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether it is likely to label multiple types.
 Three example RGCs of each genetic type are shown in Figure 1.
 The axons (red) and dendrites (black) were manually traced, and the locations of the somas were marked.
 Each RGC collects information about a small region in the visual field; the shape and distribution of the dendritic tree differs depending on the function the RGC performs.
 It is an open problem to identify the RGC type based on morphological characteristics.
 Here we are interested in using objective methods to assess this RGC patterning.

 ## Quantifying RGC morphology